TizenTeam/WaterMonitor_IoT_PWA/README.md

 * Water level
 * Quality of the water

-From a local coummunity, local area, country or global view there is no data from those wells.
+From a local community, local area, country or global view there is no data from those wells.

 ## The Proposal
 The idea is to: